-Following consideration of the successful implementation of the virtual format for the annual meetings held in 2020 and 2021, the Board has determined it would be advisable to continue to hold our annual meeting virtually.
-We believe the virtual format will provide a productive opportunity for shareholders to communicate with the Board by submitting questions.
+Following consideration of the successful implementation of the virtual format for the annual meetings held in recent years, the Board has determined it would be advisable to continue to hold our annual meeting virtually.
+We believe the virtual format provides a productive opportunity for shareholders to communicate with the Board by submitting questions.
 In addition, the online meeting format will eliminate many of the costs associated with holding a physical meeting.